amazyyy/hodldex.io-i18n/README.md

 ### Start translate

-- check `en.json`, copy the content inside it, and start to translate, key by key
+1. check `en.json`, copy the content inside it to a new JSON file, and start to translate, key by key

-- leave the key as it was, only change the content.
+2. leave the key as it was, only change the content.

-- variables are inside doupble {{curly braces}}, leave variables as it was
+3. variables are inside doupble {{curly braces}}, leave variables as it was

 ### Example

 To translate english to spanish, first copy `en.json` to `es.json`, start to update content of es.json:

-from
+from english version(`en.json`)

-en.json
 ```json
  "eventList": {
     "title": {